Lalu Prasad Yadav: 1996 Fodder Scam – 1st case

-Yadav was an accused party and later convicted in the first Fodder Scam case of 1996.
+Lalu was an accused party and later convicted in the first Fodder Scam case of 1996.
 The case involved the siphoning off of about ₹4.50 billion ($111.85 million) from the animal husbandry department.

 Several allegations of embezzlement from the animal husbandry department were tabled between 1990 and 1995.
 In January 1996, a raid conducted on Chaibasa treasury indicated the siphoning off of funds by non-existent companies.
-Yadav ordered an inquiry to probe the irregularities.
+Lalu ordered an inquiry to probe the irregularities.
 However, after a public interest litigation, the Bihar High Court in March 1996 ordered the case to be handed over to the CBI.
-In June 1997, the CBI filed the charge sheet in the case and made Yadav an accused.
-The charge forced Yadav to resign from the office of Chief Minister, at which time he appointed his wife, Rabri Devi, to the office.
+In June 1997, the CBI filed the charge sheet in the case and made Lalu an accused.
+The charge forced Lalu Prasad to resign from the office of Chief Minister, at which time he appointed his wife, Rabri Devi, to the office.

 In 2001, the Supreme Court of India transferred the scam cases to newly formed court in Ranchi, Jharkhand.
 The trial began in 2002.
-In August 2013, Yadav tried to get the trial court judge transferred, but his plea was rejected by Supreme Court of India.
-Yadav has been an accused in many of the 53-odd cases filed.
+In August 2013, Lalu Prasad tried to get the trial court judge transferred, but his plea was rejected by Supreme Court of India.
+Lalu has been an accused in many of the 53-odd cases filed.
 He has been remanded to custody on multiple occasions because of the number of cases.
 Over 64 people were convicted in the case.
-Yadav was first sent to "Judicial remand" (Bihar Military Police guest house, Patna) on 30 July 1997, for 134 days.
+Lalu was first sent to "Judicial remand" (Bihar Military Police guest house, Patna) on 30 July 1997, for 134 days.
 On 28 October 1998, he was again sent to the same guest house for 73 days.
 When the Supreme Court took exception to his guest house stay, he had also moved to the Beur jail in Patna.
-On 26 November 2001, Yadav was again remanded, in a case related to the fodder scam.
-Yadav accused the NDA of creating a conspiracy against him.
-On 1 October 2004, the Supreme Court served a notice to Yadav and his wife in response to a petition which alleged that they have been interfering with the investigation.
+On 26 November 2001, Lalu was again remanded, in a case related to the fodder scam.
+Lalu accused the NDA of creating a conspiracy against him.
+On 1 October 2004, the Supreme Court served a notice to Lalu Prasad and his wife in response to a petition which alleged that they have been interfering with the investigation.

-Yadav, along with 44 other accused, was convicted on 30 September 2013 after being found guilty in fraudulent withdrawal of ₹37 crores (₹370 million) from Chaibasa treasury.
+Lalu, along with 44 other accused, was convicted on 30 September 2013 after being found guilty in fraudulent withdrawal of ₹37 crores (₹370 million) from Chaibasa treasury.
 Several other politicians, IAS officers were also convicted in the case.
-Immediately after the verdict was pronounced, Yadav was arrested and taken to Birsa Munda Central Jail, located at Ranchi.
-Yadav was disqualified as MP for six years.
+Immediately after the verdict was pronounced, Lalu was arrested and taken to Birsa Munda Central Jail, located at Ranchi.
+Lalu Prasad was disqualified as MP for six years.
 He was given a jail sentence of five years and a fine of ₹25 lakh (₹2.5 million).

 He was released on bail from Birsa Munda Central Jail, after he completed the bail formalities in a Special CBI court, 2 1/2 months after his conviction.